gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `query(e, 'blue_skull')`

-The skull is blue or not.
+The wither skull entity is blue or not.

 ### `query(e, 'count')`